contour-terminal/contour/docs/vt-extensions/color-palette-update-notifications.md

 This notification is not just sent when dark/light mode has been changed by the operating system / desktop, but also if the user explicitly changed color scheme, e.g. by configuration.

+## Example source code

+Please have a look at our example C++ [source code](https://github.com/contour-terminal/contour/blob/master/examples/detect-dark-light-mode.cpp) in order to see how to implement this in your own application.